The end of the American Civil War–Appomattox Court House–The Last Seven Days–Part 4

 When he woke that morning at the hotel in Farmville, Grant briefly wrote out his terms of surrender and then went up north toward Curdsville, where Lee had been the previous night, and where one of Grant’s generals was following Lee closely to cut off his rear flank.

 Grant took up quarters in a white farmhouse that night, April 8th, waiting for Lee’s response.
-He was sick, plagued with headaches, drained by the chase, wearied by the American Civil War.
+He was sick, plagued with headaches, drained by the chase, wearied by the long war.
 He was so close to the end; when would it be over?

 His men gave him a mustard foot-bath and tried all they could to make him comfortable.
 He slept in the front parlor of the farmhouse, and his staff was in the opposite room, across the corridor.